robnagler/robnagler.github.io/_posts/2019-02-01-Why-We-Sleep.md

 invalidated, but it demonstrates his over the top belief in the studies he presents.

-If you don't know much about sleep, this is very readable book.
+If you don't know much about sleep, this is a very readable book.

 > [k316] Sadly, society treats night owls rather unfairly on two
 > counts.
 First is the label of being lazy, based on a night owl's